judy99/react-around-auth/README.md

+# Around the U.S. (Auth with React)

-This repository will contain your own front-end project on React with added authorization and registration features.
+This repository contains a front-end project on React with added authorization and registration features.
-Use your previously built front end from Sprint 11, or front end together with the back end you've built in sprints 12 and 13.
+Used a previously built front end from Sprint 11 [https://github.com/judy99/around-react].

-All authorization, registration and token requests must go through to the server running on https://register.nomoreparties.co.
-Other requests which are not specified in this project may be connected  to either this back end server, or the one you have been building.
+All authorization, registration and token requests go through to the server running on https://register.nomoreparties.co.

-Good luck!
+## Routes
+  * `/signup` — for user registration
+  * `/signin` — for user authorization
+  * `/` - for authorized users only